-UPH 223 INTERIOR MATERIALS-AUTO

-(1T, 2E, 3M) 3 credits PREREQUISITE: Permission of instructor
+UPH 223 INTERIOR MATERIALS-AUTO (1T, 2E, 3M)

 This course is designed to teach the student to use interior materials available in the ever-changing industry of automotive upholstery.
 Emphasis is placed on design, color, pattern, texture, type of vehicle, and durability of fabric to be used in customizing or restoring a vehicle to its original status.
 Upon completion, students should be able to select materials, match colors, choose suitable patterns, search for new materials, repair damaged materials, and contour new designs.